nbarbettini/little-aspnetcore-book/chapters/add-more-features/complete-with-checkbox.md

 }
 ```

 Let's step through each piece of this action method.
 First, the method accepts a `Guid` parameter called `id` in the method signature.
-Unlike the `AddItem` action, which used a model (the `NewTodoItem` model) and model binding/validation, the `id` parameter is very simple.
+Unlike the `AddItem` action, which used a model and model binding/validation, the `id` parameter is very simple.
 If the incoming request includes a parameter called `id`, ASP.NET Core will try to parse it as a guid.

 There's no `ModelState` to check for validity, but you can still check to make sure the guid was valid.
 If for some reason the `id` parameter in the request was missing couldn't be parsed as a guid, it will have a value of `Guid.Empty`.
 If that's the case, the action can return early: